tidev/alloy/README.md

 See the [Widget Example](https://github.com/appcelerator/alloy/tree/master/examples/widget) for an example of building and using a widget.

-_NOTE: we have not finalized the distribution packaging for an Alloy widget but it will be similar to native modules._
+_NOTE: we have not finalized the distribution packaging for an Alloy widget but it will be similar to native modules.
+Currently we scan the project directory and the alloy/widgets directory to pull in the desired widgets._

 Widget Assets
 -------------